 An SBC-based approach to addressing provider behaviors involves a strategic process of identifying individual provider perspectives on and needs for adopting desired behaviors and practices.
 This process starts with a provider behavior assessment, which is used to identify strengths, needs, gaps or best practices within a given service provider community.
 An SBC activity should be working toward a specific behavioral outcome for a population segment, thus the provider behavior assessment is conducted with a specific behavioral outcome in mind (e.g. youth contraceptive use, childhood immunization, exclusive breastfeeding, etc.).

 A provider behavior assessment is conducted prior to initiating a provider behavior change intervention—and throughout a program intervention—to identify, understand, and prioritize the barriers service providers face in performing their job functions.
 Provider behavior is one entry point to addressing a behavioral outcome for a population segment, thus the assessment should be conducted in relation to a specific behavioral outcome or goal.
 The assessment results allow programs to strategically plan ways to most effectively motivate and support service providers to influence uptake of and deliver quality services to their clients.
 It primarily focuses on understanding facilitators and barriers that can be addressed through SBC approaches.
-There are various techniques that can support barrier analyses, including a doer/non-doer study or an examination of positive deviants.
+There are various techniques that can support barrier analysis, including a doer/non-doer study or an examination of positive deviants.
 An assessment can be used with providers at any level of the health system, whether facility or community-based.

 A barrier assessment typically seeks to answer questions such as: